ViennaRNA/ViennaRNA/README.md

 Since version 2.6.0 several programs received support to predict structures for sequences with modified bases.
 The corresponding energy parameters are incomplete and mostly restricted to base pair stacking.
-The ViennaRNA package currently includes paraneter sets for
+The ViennaRNA package currently includes parameter sets for
   * [inosine][file_param_inosine]
   * [pseudouridine][file_param_pseudouridine]
   * [m6A][file_param_m6A]